Stepan Hiha

-Stepan Petrovych Hiha (Степан Петрович Гіга; born 16 November 1959) is a Ukrainian composer and singer.

-His research interests as a professor include higher art education in the Transcarpathian Oblast and the development of Transcarpathian pop music in the second half of the 20th century.
-He was the first person in independent Ukraine to be awarded the Golden Disc and his greatest hits were released in the 1990s and early 2000s.
-Additionally, he is among the few Ukrainian singers who have never performed in the Russian language.
+Stepan Petrovych Hiha (sometimes Giga; Степан Петрович Гіга; 16 November 1959 – 12 December 2025) was a Ukrainian composer, singer, associate professor and a People's Artist of Ukraine (2002).
+Being one of the most influential representatives of Ukrainian pop music in the second half of the 20th and early 21st centuries, Hiha combined academic vocal singing with a pop-musical repertoire.
+Among his most popular songs are "Zoloto Karpat", "Tsei son" and "Yavoryna".
+Hiha was among the few Ukrainian singers of the same era who have never performed in the Russian language.

+Hiha was a member of the National Union of Composers of Ukraine and was the first person to be awarded the Golden Disc in independent Ukraine.
+As an associate professor, he was researching higher art education in Zakarpattia Oblast and the development of Transcarpathian pop music in the second half of the 20th century.

+Biography

 Early life and education

 Stepan Petrovych Hiha was born on 16 November 1959 in the village of Bilky, Zakarpattia Oblast.
-He was raised in a family of modest means, with parents who worked in ordinary labour professions.
+He was raised in a family of modest means, with parents who were ordinary labour workers.

 In addition to attending a secondary school, he also took vocal and bayan classes.
-He completed ten years.
-He enrolled in the Uzhhorod Music School after serving in the Soviet Army.
-He was a member of the Green Carpathians ensemble from the seventh grade to the end of music school, and he eventually rose to the position of team leader.
+After completing ten years of school and serving in the Soviet Army, he enrolled in the Uzhhorod Music School, where he studied for only three years (1980–1983) rather than usual four.
+He was a member of the Green Carpathians ensemble starting from seventh grade to the end of his studies at the music school, and eventually rose to the position of the band's leader.

-He studied for only three years (1980–1983) at the Uzhhorod Music School rather than four.
-He passed the external examinations, and in 1983 he enrolled in the vocal faculty at the Kyiv Conservatory, where he was taught by Kostyantyn Ognevy.
+After passing the external examinations, in 1983 Hiha enrolled in the vocal faculty at the Kyiv Conservatory, where he was taught by Kostyantyn Ognevy.

-Hiha was granted a special permit by the Ukrainian SSR's Ministry of Culture to attend the conservatory's educational program without restriction.
+Hiha was granted a special permit by the Ukrainian SSR's Ministry of Culture to attend the conservatory's educational program without restrictions.
 As a result, he was excused from seminars and lectures but not from tests and examinations.
-However, this leisure time enabled participation in and victory in over ten distinct festivals and competitions.
-He joined the wildly popular synthesis group Stozhary (at the Chernihiv Philharmonic) as a soloist during his second year of the conservatory.
+However, this leisure time enabled his participation and victory in more than ten distinct festivals and competitions.
+He joined the wildly popular synthesizer group Stozhary, which functioned at the Chernihiv Philharmonic, as a soloist during his second year of the conservatory.
 He also performed as a soloist at the Kyiv Conservatory's opera studio, which was directed by Dmytro Hnatyuk.

 Career

-Hiha was recommended to join the National Opera of Ukraine as a soloist after graduating from the conservatorium, but after considering all the advantages and disadvantages, he declined.
-This is why it took him six months to receive a credential of graduation from a higher-education school.
+Hiha was recommended to join the National Opera of Ukraine as a soloist after graduating from the conservatory, but after considering all the advantages and disadvantages, he declined.
+This was why it took him six months to receive a credential of graduation from a higher-education school.

-The Volyn Philharmonic, where the ensemble Rendezvous was formed expressly for him, is one of the proposals he received at this time for additional work.
+The Volyn Philharmonic, where the ensemble Rendezvous was formed expressly for him, was one of the proposals he received at this time for additional work.
 He declined, though, and went back to his home region of Transcarpathia.